 To get started, talk with your high school counselor or contact EvCC's High School Relations office at 425-388-9008.

-You can prepare for the GED® test, improve your math and English skills, learn English as a second language or finish high school.
+You can prepare for the GED® test, improve your math and English skills, learn English as a second language, finish high school, and gain job training.

 We also offer a wide range of customized training solutions for employers through EvCC's Corporate & Continuing Education Center.
 You can arrange training at the East County Campus or at your location.
 To find out how CCEC can support your training needs, email Ray Kubista or call 425-267-0162.